Maryam Jafari Azarmani

 Maryam Jafari Azarmani (مریم جعفری آذرمانی, born 25 November 1977) is an Iranian poet, literary critic, and translator.

 Biography

 Azarmani began writing poetry in 1996.
 She has published several books of poetry since 2007.
 She graduated from Alzahra University with a master's degree in Persian literature.
 The title of her thesis is "Analysis of the implications in one hundred poems of Hossein Monzavi based on Grice's theories".
-Azarmani has studied French translation (bachelor's degree) and translated French poetry.
+Azarmani has studied French translation (bachelor's degree) and translated French poetry.She holds a PhD in Persian Language and Literature.
+Her PhD dissertation focused on constitutional-era poetry based on theories of cognitive grammar and cognitive poetics.